e11438/CPP_concepts/constant key word/Theory.md

 string getName() const{} // only inside class.
 A read only method, which can't modify class variables const int * const getAge ()const //this seems not to have much use, because output will be assigned to a variable and after that variable pointer
                                  //will be used to modify values

+const_member_function.cpp
+    should use mutable key word if a member variable needs to be edited by a const function